Academic Information and Policies

 • Disruption, obstruction or interference with or attempts to obstruct, disrupt or interfere with another student’s right to study, learn, or complete assignments, including, but not limited to, destroying, preventing, or limiting access to information or records used by another student in connection with the University responsibilities;

-• Disruption, obstruction, or interference with educational activities in classrooms, lecture halls, campus library, laboratories, theatres, or any other place where education and teaching activities take place including, but not limited to, engaging in loud or distracting behaviors, displaying defiance or disrespect of others, or threatening another individual.
+• Disruption, obstruction, or interference with educational activities in classrooms, lecture halls, campus library, laboratories, theatres, sport or any other place where education and teaching activities take place, including, but not limited to, engaging in loud or distracting behaviors, displaying defiance or disrespect of others, or threatening another individual.

 • Physical abuse, verbal abuse, threats, intimidations, harassment, sexual contact without permission, stalking, coercion, forced consumption of liquor, drugs or other conduct directed at a specific person which threatens the health and safety of any person or seriously alarms or intimidates another person.
 Such conduct may include, but is not limited to:

-• Explicit or implicit threats, including gestures that place a person in reasonable apprehension or unwelcome physical contact, harm or death;
+• Explicit or implicit threats, including gestures or communications that place a person or student group in reasonable apprehension or unwelcome physical contact, harm or death;

-• Defamation of character, or starting rumors of a student, employee, or guest;
+• Defamation of character, slander or starting rumors of a student, employee or guest;

-• Making remarks which are by common usage lewd or obscene or that can reasonably be expected to have tendency to cause acts of violence to the person(s) to whom the remark is made;
+• Making remarks which are by common usage lewd or obscene or that can reasonably be expected to have a tendency to cause major disrespect, disruption or acts of violence to the person(s) to whom the remark is made;

 • Unwanted hateful or harassing communications or postings on social networks or using electronic or digital devices.